 Tricia leaves to cherish a lifetime of beautiful memories her husband Mitchell D. Page, whom she married in June 1984; two children, William R. Williams of Ft.
 Lauderdale, FL, and T. Missy Balmir (Gerard) of Roselle, NJ; three grandchildren, Brandi and Brielle Blackshear, both of Trenton; and Cazmir Williams of Ft.
 Lauderdale; seven siblings, the Rev. Linda F. Bynum of Wilson; Sandra A. Jenkins of Willingboro, NJ; Wanda D. Boykins, Gary L. Boykins, Joseph E. Williams, and Tommy Lee Williams, all of Trenton; and Prathan N. Williams of North Carolina; a step-daughter, Muffie Page of Trenton; three godchildren, Deschelle Davis of Philadelphia, PA; Ayanna Harris Barnes of Trenton; and Bre-ana Wingate of Brooklyn; nine aunts and uncles, James (Marjorie) Wingate of Trenton; Jean Harris of California; Carolyn Benison, Veronica Fay Wingate (Ernest Bell), Mary Sandra Wingate, and Jeannette (Cordova) Williams, all of New York; 17 nieces and nephews, Christopher L. and Rodney Bynum, both of Wilson; Min.
 Genikwa R. Williams, Constance Woods, and Melannie Jenkins, all of Willingboro; Leemarr Boykins, Ja’Leesa Boykins, Ramel E. Williams, and Jenell Boykins, all of Trenton; Gary Boykins, Jr., and Jada Baldwin, both of New York; Earl S. Williams of New Jersey; Fatima N. Williams of Delaware; Prathan, Jr., and Jamel Williams, both of New York; and Rome C. and Aiyanna R. Williams, both of North Carolina; and a host of beloved cousins, other family members, and friends.

-in memory of Patricia Anne Page, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Patricia Anne Page, please visit our floral store.